mxufc29/nbainjuries/Injury_Documentation.md

 The data submitted are stored as pdf reports on the NBA’s server, organized in hourly intervals (at each :30 minute mark) across each day of the regular season and postseason.
 For example, for a particular day such as mm/dd/yyyy, the first report is timestamped mm/dd/yyyy 12:30am, and the last report is timestamped mm/dd/yyyy 11:30 pm – a total of 24 reports.

 Data is only available for the 2021-2022 NBA season and after.
-Within these seasons, data is not available for any preseason games.
+Among these seasons, data is not available for any preseason games.
 Data is not available at certain times/dates, for instance during stretches of the calendar in which no games occur (e.g. all star break, playoffs), periodic gaps in data availability, etc.

 ---